DCAN-Labs/cdni-brain/docs/nordic.md

         }
     ]
 ```
-- Load the **dcm2bids3** conda environment and run dcm2bids on your dataset with the first config file (everything but phase), **then** run dcm2bids again with the second config file (to convert phase data and the post-op command to run the NORDIC wrapper)
+- Load the **dcm2bids3** conda environment and run dcm2bids on your dataset with the first config file (everything but phase), **then** run dcm2bids again with the second config file (to convert phase data and run the NORDIC wrapper via post-op command)

 ---

-**Alternatively**, there is the now-deprecated BIDS NORDIC wrapper at `/home/faird/shared/code/internal/utilities/bids_nordic_wrapper` which takes a BIDS func directory (and number of noise volumes per scan) as input, runs the NORDIC script on the magnitude-phase file pairs, and includes a cleanup script to remove intermediate files created in the process.
+**Alternatively**, there is the now-deprecated BIDS NORDIC wrapper at `/home/faird/shared/code/internal/utilities/bids_nordic_wrapper`, which should be run using the **dcm2bids_xa30_test** conda environment.
+It takes a BIDS func directory (and number of noise volumes per scan) as input, runs the NORDIC script on the magnitude-phase file pairs, and includes a cleanup script (to be run separately) to remove intermediate files created in the process.
 The wrapper expects a specific naming convention for the magnitude and phase timeseries; described in (1) below.
 From the README:

 _Usage_